 The Force USA MyRack is a modular power rack that features every attachment you can think of in a compact rack designed for a home gym.
 After using and reviewing the rack over the past two years, we stand behind our initial assessment that it’s a good option for those that want a rack with a lot of attachments for not a lot of money.
 It’s not the best rack on the market by any means, but it is a novel solution at an affordable price.

 The Force USA MyRack is not only one of the most customizable power racks on the market, but it’s also one of the most feature-filled for those looking for budget home gym equipment who still want a safe rack.
 I or one of my friends used this rack almost daily for more than a year.
-Despite the abuse that’s been placed on it and its many accessories (I tested all of them), it still performs as it did the first day I unboxed and assembled it.
+Despite the abuse we placed on it and its many accessories (I tested all of them), it still performs as it did the first day I unboxed and assembled it.

 A black Force USA MyRack set up in a garage gym

 In use, the MyRack is sturdier than expected.
 Thanks to the lower and upper braces, the MyRack sways very little side to side when racking and re-racking weight.
-Although it would definitely benefit from being bolted to the floor (as all racks would) it isn’t completely necessary.
+Although it would definitely benefit from being bolted to the floor (as all racks would), it isn’t completely necessary.
 You can purchase optional plate holders for rather cheap to weigh it down.

 Read my full Force USA MyRack review.